defenseunicorns/uds-cli/README.md

             - path: "/"
               pathType: "Prefix"
 ```
 The `options` key contains UDS CLI options that are not specific to a particular Zarf package.
 The `variables` key contains variables that are specific to a particular Zarf package.
+If you want to share insensitive variables across multiple Zarf packages, you can use the `shared` key, where the key is the variable name and the value is the variable value.

 ## Sharing Variables
 ### Importing/Exporting Variables